Volvo S60: First generation (2000)

 The S60 was built on Volvo's P2 platform, which was shared with other Volvo models like the S80, V70, XC70 and finally the XC90.
+The design of the S60 drew styling cues from the Volvo ECC concept car and the Volvo S80.

 The Volvo S60 was released in 2000 (2001 model year) being the company's new generation sports sedan.
 The S60 is aimed to mainly compete in Europe with the BMW 3 Series (E46), the Mercedes-Benz C-Class (W203) and the Alfa Romeo 156.
 Unlike its rivals, the Volvo S60 continued production for 9 years with multiple facelifts.
 When it was introduced the appearance was unlike the squared vehicles offered in previous years, and continued the new design tradition introduced by the larger S80, utilizing a cab forward approach and was more organic appearing with a pronounced shelf along the beltline that ran the length of the vehicle, achieving a drag coefficient.
 Volvo continued its safety tradition, offering front and rear integrated crumple zones, driver and front passenger dual threshold airbags with a collapsible three-stage steering column, Side Impact Protection System (SIPS) supplemented with air bags for driver and front passenger, along with a side curtain airbag for front and rear passengers, anti-submarine seats, five padded head restraints with Whiplash Protection System (WHIPS), and automatic seat belt pretensioners while front belts also have height adjustment.

 In 2004 PremAir™ was introduced as a standard feature to the exterior radiator surface which converts up to 75 percent of ground level ozone in the radiator cooling air into oxygen, while the Interior Air Quality System cleans the air inside, detects for pollutants and automatically recirculates in comparison to the air outside.
 The upholstery was available in taupe, light sand or graphite with indigo inserts and the leathers were tanned using natural plant materials.
 The S60 sheet metal content can be recycled, along with other metals that achieved an 85 overall percentage.
 Dual zone climate control and heated front seats along with a three position drivers memory setting were optional, and anti-smash and grab laminated side windows were available.
 Two 17 in, three 16 in and one 15 in aluminum alloy wheel choices were available.